 Who needs to complete an I-9

-Federal law requires MIT to verify the identity and employment eligibility of all graduate students, including U.S. citizens, who are paid a stipend that represents compensation for services.
+Federal law requires MIT to verify the identity and employment eligibility of all graduate students, including U.S. citizens, who are paid a salary that represents compensation for services.
 This includes graduate students holding a research or teaching assistant appointment.

 All recipients of assistantship appointments who have not held an assistantship appointment by MIT during the current calendar year must complete a Form I-9.
 This includes: